isaacfungg/obsidian/coding/DevOps/SAP Questions.md

 - **Singly Linked List:** Each node points to the next node in the sequence, ending with a null to signify the end of the list.
 - **Doubly Linked List:** Each node points both to the next and the previous node, allowing bidirectional traversal.
 - **Circular Linked List:** Similar to singly or doubly linked lists, but the last node points back to the first node, forming a loop.
+REST API vs SOAP
+- **REST (Representational State Transfer):**
+    - Uses standard HTTP methods (GET, POST, PUT, DELETE, etc.).
+    - Statelessness: Each request from client to server must contain all the information needed to understand and complete the request.
+    - Can use various formats like JSON, XML, HTML, or plain text for data exchange.
+    - Generally considered easier to use and more flexible.
+    - More suited for web services and public APIs.
+- **SOAP (Simple Object Access Protocol):**
+    - Relies on XML-based message protocol for exchange of information.
+    - Requires a strict message structure and can be more heavyweight than REST.
+    - Can operate over HTTP, SMTP, TCP, and more, making it more versatile in terms of transport.
+    - Built-in error handling and higher security features like WS-Security.
+    - Often used in enterprise environments for its formal contracts (WSDL documents) and stateful operations.
 #### Linux
 How to enter and switch the file?
 What is the difference between windows and linux OS?